PaulZC/SAM-M8Q_GPS_FeatherWing/LEARN.md

 **INT** is connected to the SAM-M8Q EXTINT external interrupt pin.
 It can be used for control of the receiver or for aiding.
 See the u-blox documentation links below for further details.

 **TP** is connected to the SAM-M8Q TP time pulse pin.
 It can be used to output pulse trains synchronized with GPS or UTC time grid with intervals configurable over a wide frequency range.
-Thus it may be used as a low frequency time synchronization pulse or as a high frequency reference signal.
+Thus it may be used as a low frequency time synchronization pulse or as a high frequency reference signal (up to 10 MHz).
 By default, the time pulse signal is configured to 1 pulse per second.

 TP is also connected to an LED via a buffer transistor.
 By default it will flash once per second once the receiver is synchronised to GNSS time.